Oils Oils & Fats

 • Gingelly Oil is much used in Singapore and elsewhere in Southeast Asia.
 It is clear and light yellow in color with a very distinct flavor of crushed sesame seeds.
 It can be found in Indian groceries and stores catering to Southeast Asian populations.
 This oil is used for condiments and pickles and should not be used at high temperatures as its flavor will be lost.

 • Dark sesame oil is familiar from Chinese, Japanese and Korean cuisine.
 Much darker than Gingelly, this oil is pressed from roasted sesame seeds.and is available in a range of shades and flavors.
 Use this oil as a flavoring oil, not as a cooking oil.
-It is generally added to cooked dishes just before they are taken off the heat.
+It is generally added to cooked dishes just before they are taken off the heat (except sometimes in Korea).

-Sheep Sheep fat is processed from suet to tallow the same way as Beef Fat and is particularly used as a substitute for Lard by those living under religious prohibitions against pig.
-Note that in the U.S., mutton does not exist - any sheep that hasn't died of old age is a "lamb".
+Sheep fat is processed from suet to tallow the same way as Beef Fat and is particularly used as a substitute for Lard by those living under religious prohibitions against pig.
+Note that in the U.S., mutton is very rare, most sheep being slaughtered at less than 1 year of age while they can still be called "lamb".

-The preferred fat is from the sheep's tail, and in some countries sheep are specially bred for large fat laden tails.
-Tail fat is not available in the U.S. because the tail is always cut off new born lambs here (the only reason I can think of is unsuitable for a family web site).
+The preferred fat is from the sheep's tail, and in some countries sheep are specially bred for large fat laden behinds and tails.
+Tail fat is not available in the U.S. because the tail is always cut off new born lambs here.
+This is to avoid a problem with flies you'd probably rather not know about.
 The other preferred fat comes from around the kidneys, same as with "leaf lard" from pigs.
+Photo © i0003

 Soy Oil

-Soy Beans Soy oil was originally produced for the manufacture of paint, but when the air pollution folks forced the paint makers to go to mostly acrylics, the soy industry looked for new markets and chose food.
-Now soy oil, along with corn oil, dominates the market for general purpose cooking oil sold in the supermarkets.
+Soy Beans Soy oil was originally produced for the manufacture of paint, but when the air pollution folks forced the paint makers to go to mostly acrylics, the soy industry looked for new markets and chose "health food".
+Now soy oil, along with corn oil, dominates the market for general purpose cooking oil sold North American supermarkets.

 Sunflower Oil

-"High Oleic" sunflower oils are now made which approach the oil balance of olive oil and are much more durable for deep frying than the regular sunflower oil.
+Genetically manipulated "High Oleic" sunflower oils are now made which approach the oil balance of olive oil and are much more durable for deep frying than the regular sunflower oil, but are not available on the consumer market.

 Vegetable Ghee